cossacklabs/themis/tools/README.md

 ```

-## smessage_encryption
+### smessage_encryption

-This is a universal tool used for testing Secure Message.
+A universal tool for testing Secure Message.

 The first argument determines the action to perform: